 In contrast to the grandiosity of its architecture, the inside decoration of the Abbey reflects the simplicity and restraint of the daily life of Benedictines monks: grand common salons with little furniture, the cloister with a garden for the contact with nature and rooms and chapels for prayer and meditation.

-4. Stroll around the cute streets
+4. Stroll around the cute streets and on the ramparts

 5. Do the tour around Mont-Saint-Michel itself